In this Article

 - What Is Non-herbal Tea?

-- Can You Drink Non-herbal tea During Pregnancy?
+- Can You Drink Non-herbal Tea During Pregnancy?

 What Is Herbal Tea?

-Herbal tea is made from the roots, flowers, seeds, berries, and leaves of a variety of plants and are used for medicinal purposes.
+Herbal tea is made from the roots, flowers, seeds, berries, and leaves of a variety of plants and is used for medicinal purposes.
 Herbal teas also do not contain caffeine, which makes them a popular and healthier choice.

-Is it Safe to Drink Herbal Tea During Pregnancy?
+Is It Safe to Drink Herbal Tea During Pregnancy?

 Benefits of Having Herbal Teas During Pregnancy